earlye/react-widget-tabset/README.md

 react-widget-tabset
 ===================

 A react-js tabset widget.
-In its parent, you can specify a series of page react widgets, and during the Tabset's render method, only the currently active page widget will be rendered;
-this means that the browser's DOM ought to be fairly lean - you won't have DOM built up for hidden pages.
+As part of its state, you can specify a series of page react widgets, and during the Tabset's render method, only the currently active page widget will be rendered; this means that the browser's DOM ought to be fairly lean - you won't have DOM built up for hidden pages.

 Here's a simple example: